Manasabalagere/Hiring-Process-MS-Excel/README.md

 - Drawing Data Summary
 - After downloading the dataset, use Excel or Google Sheets to answer the below questions:

+## Tasks:
-## Hiring: Process of intaking of people into an organization for different kinds of positions.
+- Hiring: Process of intaking of people into an organization for different kinds of positions.
-- Your task: How many males and females are Hired ?
+-- Your task: How many males and females are Hired ?
-## Average Salary: Adding all the salaries for a select group of employees and then dividing the sum by the number of employees in the group.
+- Average Salary: Adding all the salaries for a select group of employees and then dividing the sum by the number of employees in the group.
-- Your task: What is the average salary offered in this company ?
+-- Your task: What is the average salary offered in this company ?
-## Class Intervals: The class interval is the difference between the upper class limit and the lower class limit.
+- Class Intervals: The class interval is the difference between the upper class limit and the lower class limit.
-- Your task: Draw the class intervals for salary in the company ?
+-- Your task: Draw the class intervals for salary in the company ?
-## Charts and Plots: This is one of the most important part of analysis to visualize the data.
+- Charts and Plots: This is one of the most important part of analysis to visualize the data.
-- Your task: Draw Pie Chart / Bar Graph ( or any other graph ) to show proportion of people working different department ?
+-- Your task: Draw Pie Chart / Bar Graph ( or any other graph ) to show proportion of people working different department ?
-## Charts: Use different charts and graphs to perform the task representing the data.
+- Charts: Use different charts and graphs to perform the task representing the data.
-- Your task: Represent different post tiers using chart/graph?
+-- Your task: Represent different post tiers using chart/graph?